“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 Beauty Out of "Burn Out"

-So, on April 17, 1941, barely nineteen-year-old Doris and Al Jorden married at New York City Hall between Al’s shows.
+On April 17, 1941, barely nineteen-year-old Doris and Al Jorden married at New York City Hall between Al’s shows.

 Almost immediately, Doris realized the marriage was a mistake.